-6 tips for being a great parent
+6 tips for raising kids

 Bringing up children is the most complex job you’ll ever have, though it’s easier when there is some agreement on how to do it.